The benefits of crawling

 Crawling is an important part of the child's motor skills.
 It is very important that they gain the confidence and strength needed to make it easier for them to learn how to walk later on.

 When the child crawls:

 - The child trains to keep his head up, thus strengthening the neck and back muscles.
 This gives the child a good posture.

 - The muscles in the arms and legs are strengthened, which is important to control arms and fingers to draw, cut, zip zippers, etc.

 - The cross-movements provide small rotations in the spine for a smooth and natural upright walk.

-- Research suggests that cross-movement promotes collaboration between the two parts of the brain.
-This is beneficial to when the child needs to learn to write and read.
+- Research suggests that cross-movement promotes collaboration between the left- and right part of the brain.
+This is beneficial when the child needs to learn to write and read.